Calculus For Business Economics Life Sciences And Social Sciences

 Calculus in Business: Optimizing Profit and Decision-Making

 Another critical application is optimization.
 Companies often seek to minimize costs or maximize efficiency.
 Suppose a manufacturer wants to design a box with the largest volume using a fixed amount of material.
-Calculus helps determine the dimensions that achieve this goal by setting up equations for volume and surface area, then using derivatives to find the optimal solution.
+In practice, calculus helps determine the dimensions that achieve this goal by setting up equations for volume and surface area, then using derivatives to find the optimal solution.
 These methods are vital for resource allocation, pricing strategies, and inventory management, ensuring businesses operate at peak efficiency.

 Calculus in Economics: Modeling Market Dynamics